openorch/openorch/docs-source/docs/services/user-svc.md

 # User Svc

-The user service is at the heart of Singulatron, managing users, tokens, organizations, permissions and more.
-Each service and human on the Singulatron network has an account in the `User Svc`.
+The user service is at the heart of Superplatform, managing users, tokens, organizations, permissions and more.
+Each service and human on the Superplatform network has an account in the `User Svc`.

 > This page is a high level overview of the `User Svc`.
 For more details, please see the [User Svc API documentation](/docs/superplatform/login).